jpuckett-di/tmpdb/README.md

 In interactive mode, you can:

 - Customize the table name
-- Define data types for each column (TEXT, VARCHAR, INT, FLOAT, DATE, etc.)
+- Define data types for each column (VARCHAR(255), TEXT, INT, FLOAT, DATE, DATETIME, etc.)
 - Add constraints (NOT NULL, UNIQUE, PRIMARY KEY)
 - Use 'd' at any prompt to accept defaults for all remaining questions

 ### Generated SQL

 When creating a table (-c option), the script generates and displays the CREATE TABLE SQL statement.
-By default, all columns use the TEXT data type with NULL allowed.
+By default, all columns use the VARCHAR(255) data type with NULL allowed.
 The script always includes a DROP TABLE IF EXISTS statement to ensure a clean table creation.

 ### Empty Values